Discriminative Models Can Still Outperform Generative Models in Aspect Based Sentiment Analysis: Error Analysis

-\dhruv{For the discriminative model, we found that in a large number of the error cases (nearly 40\% in Rest$_{en}$ monolingual in-domain case), the model did not predict any aspect term at all.
-This means that the SpanBert model was not able to confidently identify any possible aspect term spans.
-E.g. for the following sentence, the model fails to predict an aspect term: "Not the biggest portions but adequate."
-Since SpanBert uses thresholds to compute scores (representing confidence), it is possible that the model was not sufficiently confident in its predictions. we also found several cases where the model gets the aspect term correct but the sentiment incorrect, such as for the sentence "i am never disappointed with there food."; it gives "food" a negative sentiment instead of a positive.
-Here, it can be seen that the underlying language model (BERT) did not understand the word "never" in the sentence, and instead understood the sentiment from "disappointed" which has negative connotations.
-This can be attributed to the fact that language models like BERT misunderstand some negations \cite{kassner-schutze-2020-negated}.
-Another common error is where the predicted and gold spans have some overlap, but are not an exact match.
-This can be seen in cases such as "La atención del personal impecable." ( "The attention of the impeccable staff.") where the predicted aspect term is "personal" ("staff") instead of "atención del personal" ("attention of the staff").}
+For the discriminative model (SPAN-MBERT), we found that in a large number of the error cases, the model did not predict any aspect term at all.
+This means that the SPAN-MBERT model was not able to confidently identify any possible aspect term spans, as it uses thresholds (representing confidence) for prediction scores.
+For example, in the following sentence the model fails to predict an aspect term: "Not the biggest portions but adequate.".
+We also found several cases where the model correctly identifies the aspect term but misclassifies the sentiment, such as for the sentence "i am never disappointed with there [sic] food."; it gives "food" a negative sentiment instead of a positive.
+Here, the underlying language model (mBERT) did not understand the word "never", and instead understood the sentiment from "disappointed" which has negative connotations.
+It has been shown that language models like BERT misunderstand some negations \cite{kassner-schutze-2020-negated}.
+A significant number of errors are because the predicted and gold aspect spans only have a partial overlap.
+This can be seen in cases such as "La atención del personal impecable." ("The attention of the impeccable staff.") where the predicted aspect term is "personal" ("staff") instead of "atención del personal" ("attention of the staff").

+As in the discriminative model, in both generative models (mBART Non-Masked and mBART Masked) we saw several cases where the predicted aspect span is only partially correct.
+For instance, in the sentence "Great draft and bottle selection and the pizza rocks.", the predicted entities include "bottle selection" instead of "draft and bottle selection".
+We note that such predictions would not have been considered errors if we had used partial matching explained earlier in \ref{norm_output}.